 Liquidity Tests

 Run two simple checks before committing.
-First, ask whether your predictable income can cover your living costs plus second home costs every month.
-Second, ask whether after the down payment and closing costs you still have reserves for repairs, healthcare surprises, or a market downturn.
+First, ask whether your predictable income (Social Security, pensions, planned distributions) can cover your primary lifestyle plus the second home’s full carrying cost every month.
+Second, ask whether, after the down payment and closing costs, you still have meaningful reserves for repairs, healthcare surprises, or a market downturn.
+If the answer to either question is no, the loan is probably too large or the timing is wrong.

 Keep Reserves After Closing

-Being house poor is dangerous in retirement.
-A lot of second-home stress comes from people focusing on whether they can close instead of whether they can still breathe after they close.
-A practical move is keeping a dedicated reserve specifically for second-home carrying costs and repairs, so you don’t have to scramble when something breaks.
+Being house-poor is dangerous in retirement.
+A lot of second-home stress comes from focusing on whether you can close, rather than whether you can still breathe afterward.
+A practical move is keeping a dedicated reserve specifically for second-home carrying costs and repairs, so you do not have to scramble when something inevitably breaks.

 Using Home Equity as Part of the Plan